MaouStan/MaouHub-Site/src/pages/posts/java-galaxy-wars-post.md

 To play:
 1. Download the ZIP file
 2. Extract the contents
+3. Open Command Prompt and navigate to the extracted folder
-3. Run the executable file to start the game
+4. Run the `java --enable-preview -jar .\GalaxyWars.jar` file to start the game

 Enjoy defending your planet from the meteor onslaught!